vin-00/RealTimeMultiObjectDetection/report.md

 These values allow the browser to align metadata with frames and compute end-to-end latency.

 # Overlay on Canvas Layer
-Instead of modifying the video directly, bounding boxes are drawn on a <canvas> stacked on top of the <video>.
+Instead of modifying the video directly, bounding boxes are drawn on a canvas element stacked on top of the video element.
 This keeps the video rendering fast while allowing dynamic overlay updates.

 # Low-Resource Mode